USask SIGMA is the only program of its kind in Canada, creating entrepreneurs ready for the real world.

 Please note SIMGA is a capstone program designed for teams who have been working on their idea-stage venture for two to six months before applying and who have shown passion and commitment for moving their ideas forward.

-If you are just starting to explore entrepreneurship, take a look at our academic courses, before you apply in the future:
+If you are starting to explore entrepreneurship, take a look at our academic courses:

-You can also check out our Technological Innovation Certificate.
+You can also register in our Engineering Entrepreneurship Program.
 There are also workshops on entrepreneurship offered throughout the academic year.

 Apply